Rock-Lee-520/p2pdb/docs/en/CONTRIBUTING.md

 ## How to Contribute

-Pull Requests (PRs) are the exclusive way to contribute code to go-mysql-server.
+Pull Requests (PRs) are the exclusive way to contribute code to p2pdb.
 In order for a PR to be accepted it needs to pass a list of requirements:

 - The contribution must be correctly explained with natural language